Thorne Webb Dreyer: The Rag

 Thorne Dreyer (right) and University of Texas campus cop, October 1966.

 In October 1966, the first issue of The Rag was published in Austin—partly in response to the election of an ultra-conservative editor of the traditionally-liberal UT student newspaper, The Daily Texan—with Thorne Dreyer and Carol Neiman as editors.
 (They were actually called "funnels," in keeping with the group's anti-authoritarian approach.)
 In his acclaimed memoir, Famous Long Ago, Ray Mungo wrote that "The Rag's chief 'funnel,' Thorne Dreyer, exercises an authority that is gentle and decent."

 The Rag was the first underground paper in the South and the sixth member of the Underground Press Syndicate (UPS).
 Cited by historian Laurence Leamer as "one of the few legendary undergrounds," The Rag was credited with being the first of its genre to successfully combine the radical politics of the New Left with the spirit of the burgeoning alternative culture, and, according to historian John McMillian, it served as a model for many papers that followed.

 Abe Peck, author of Uncovering the Sixties: The Life and Times of the Underground Press, wrote that "The Rag was the first independent undergrounder to represent... the participatory democracy, community organizing and synthesis of politics and culture that the New Left of the midsixties was trying to develop."
 Author Douglas C. Rossinow, described The Rag as "enormously important to local activists," and historian McMillian said that The Rag was regarded by the Austin community as "a beautiful and precious thing."

-The paper tempered serious political analysis with ample doses of humor, and The Rag provided a primary forum for two of the most important of the Sixties underground graphic artists – Gilbert Shelton, whose iconic Fabulous Furry Freak Brothers comix would be republished in papers all over the world, and Jim Franklin, whose surrealist armadillos helped create what writer Hermes Nye called "the Great Armadillo Cult."
-Austin, long a haven for bohemians and iconoclasts, was also the center of a very active left political community based at the University of Texas campus and was a major player in the massive Sixties drug and music culture – incubating talents like Janis Joplin and the Thirteenth Floor Elevators and some of the pioneering psychedelic poster and comix artists.
-And The Rag united those communities into a potent political force.
+The paper tempered serious political analysis with ample doses of humor, and The Rag provided a primary forum for two of the Sixties underground graphic artists – Gilbert Shelton, whose iconic Fabulous Furry Freak Brothers comix would be republished in papers all over the world, and Jim Franklin, whose surrealist armadillos helped create what writer Hermes Nye called "the Great Armadillo Cult."
+Austin was also the center of an active left political community based at the University of Texas campus and was a major player in the massive Sixties drug and music culture.
+The city incubated talents like Janis Joplin, the Thirteenth Floor Elevators, and some of the pioneering psychedelic poster and comix artists.
+The Rag united these communities into a potent political force.